H43X/Selenium-Version/README.md

 ### To run the code..

 **Keep in Mind!
-You will need Python 3.7 or higher to complie this.**
+You will need Python 3.7 or higher to compile this.**

-First think you need to do is setup a virtual enviornment.
+First thing you need to do is setup a virtual environment.
 ```
  mkdir (project-name)
  cd (project-name)